-From time to time, we initiate operational changes and process improvements to reduce costs and improve financial performance.
+We initiate operational changes and process improvements to reduce costs and improve financial performance.
 These changes and initiatives typically include evaluating management talent, reducing overhead costs, closing facilities, making upgrades to our technology, eliminating non-core assets and unnecessary activities and implementing changes of operations under our labor agreements.
 There is no assurance that any changes and improvements will be successful, that their implementation may not have an adverse impact on our operating results or that we will not have to initiate additional changes and improvements in order to achieve the projected benefits and cost savings.